guest@tfb:~$ cat analysis/non-residents-crypto-spain.md

 For a non-resident without a permanent establishment, the disposal of ordinary virtual currencies does not fit naturally within the classic categories of Spanish-source income —real-estate income, dividends, interest or royalties.
 For that reason, unless a further, legally relevant circumstance is present, the IRNR taxation of any gain obtained on selling or swapping crypto-assets from abroad should not be presented as settled.
 The argumentative burden for sustaining taxation in Spain has to be considerably stronger than the mere existence of a custodian or an operational point of contact with Spanish territory.

-The permanent establishment: the point that can change everything
+The permanent establishment: the decisive factor

 The above conclusion may vary substantially if the non-resident carries on in Spain an economic activity connected to those crypto-assets through human or material resources that allow a permanent establishment to be found.
 In that case, the analysis is no longer that of a mere passive holding or disposal and comes to depend on the income attributable to that establishment.
 It is therefore appropriate to distinguish clearly between passive investment, the provision of services, organised trading and crypto business activity: they do not receive the same treatment.